Scalable Implicit Solvers with Dynamic Mesh Adaptation for a Relativistic Drift-Kinetic Fokker-Planck-Boltzmann Model: Relavitistic electron drift-kinetic solver based on PETSc and p4est

 \subsection{Relativistic electron drift-kinetic solver based on DMBF}

-This section gives a brief overview of the relativistic drift-kinetic Fokker--Planck solver that is built on the DMBF data structure.
+This section gives a brief overview of the relativistic drift-kinetic Fokker--Planck solver that is \editAll{built}{a new application code building} on the DMBF data structure.

-The spatial discretization chooses a finite volume scheme, MUSCL (Monotonic Upstream-centered Scheme for Conservation Law) \cite{LeVeque02, Toro09}, or a conservative finite difference scheme, QUICK (Quadratic Upstream Interpolation for Convective Kinematics) \cite{Leonard79}, for the advection operators.
+The spatial discretization chooses a finite volume scheme, MUSCL (Monotonic Upstream-centered Scheme for Conservation Law) [20,21], or a conservative finite difference scheme, QUICK (Quadratic Upstream Interpolation for Convective Kinematics) [22], for the advection operators.
 Both schemes are second-order accurate in space on a uniform mesh for time-dependent advection problems.
-The collision operator is discretized by a central scheme using a three-point stencil that also gives second-order accuracy.
-An adaptive quadtree-based quadrilateral mesh is used.
+The collision operator is discretized by a central scheme using a three-point stencil that also gives second-order accuracy. \editOne{}{Note that the second-order central scheme for the collision operator can be interpreted as finite difference or finite volume~\cite{LeVeque02}.
+We support both finite difference and finite volume schemes through associating corresponding degrees of freedom to each cell. } An adaptive quadtree-based quadrilateral mesh is used.
 Thus our solver supports the handling of hanging nodes and can be nonsymmetric in a single cell.
 More details on the AMR and the implementation can be found in Section~\ref{sec:dmbf}.

-Numerical solutions are always assumed to live on cell centers.
-Each cell of the adapted mesh is further subdiveded into four uniform cells, which constitute the degrees of freedom (DOFs) of a solution's discretization.
-To distinguish between the two notions of cells, we use the term \emph{mesh cells} for the cells of the adapted p4est-based mesh and the term \emph{FV cells} for the four uniform cells inside a mesh cell.
-Additional to the FV cells inside each mesh cell, the numerical schemes need to access DOFs from neighboring FV cells.
-To this end, the DMBF cell data includes a layer, also referred to as guard layer, of two FV cells around a mesh cell.
-This outer layer of DOFs can require point-to-point communication to be filled with data from other processes.
-The spatial discretization is coupled with explicit or implicit time stepping.
-To ease the mesh adaptivity, we choose single-step integrators.
-For the explicit case a SSP Runge--Kutta is chosen, while for the implicit case a fully implicit DIRK or ESDIRK time integrator is chosen.
-Here the explicit integrators are chosen only for testing purposes.
-All the production runs use implicit integrators because we are interested in physics of the collisional time scale.
+Numerical solutions \editAll{are always assumed to live on cell centers.} {throughout the current paper are supported on nodes at cell centers.} Each cell of the adapted mesh is further subdiveded into four uniform cells, which constitute the degrees of freedom (DOFs) of a solution's discretization.
+To distinguish between the two notions of cells, we use the term \emph{mesh cells}, \editAll{for}{denoting} the cells of the adapted p4est-based mesh, and we use the term \editOne{\emph{FV cells}}{\emph{cells}} for the four uniformly refined cells inside a mesh cell.
+Additional to the \editOne{FV cells}{cells} inside each mesh cell, the numerical schemes need to access DOFs from neighboring \editOne{FV cells}{cells}.
+To this end, the DMBF cell data includes a layer---also referred to as guard layer---of two \editOne{FV cells}{cells} around a mesh cell.
+This outer layer of DOFs \editAll{can require}{requires} point-to-point communication \editAll{ to be filled with data from other processes.} {, if neighboring cells reside on different parallel processes.}